Skip to content

 A research community of practice (CoP) is composed of a group of researchers who share a common interest in a particular topic or area.
 The members of a CoP typically have diverse backgrounds and expertise and come from different institutions and disciplines.

-The Canadian Moral Injury Research Community of Practice (MI CoP) aims to promote cross-disciplinary knowledge-sharing and collaboration on moral injury as it pertains to active and former members of the Canadian Armed Forces (CAF) and Royal Canadian Mounted Police (RCMP) and their Families, health care workers and public safety personnel.
+The Canadian Moral Injury Research Community of Practice (MI Research CoP) aims to promote cross-disciplinary knowledge-sharing and collaboration on moral injury as it pertains to active and former members of the Canadian Armed Forces (CAF) and Royal Canadian Mounted Police (RCMP) and their Families, health care workers and public safety personnel.
 Members engage in ongoing conversations, exchange information and ideas and participate in joint activities.

-The Canadian MI CoP is a platform for Canadian researchers to learn from one another, build bridges across disciplines, promote the integration of multiple perspectives and facilitate the development of new ideas and approaches to inquiries on moral injury.
+The Canadian MI Research CoP is a platform for Canadian researchers to learn from one another, build bridges across disciplines, promote the integration of multiple perspectives and facilitate the development of new ideas and approaches to inquiries on moral injury.

-In addition to exchanging information and expertise, the MI CoP explores timely and deep questions about the construct of moral injury and aims to generate new knowledge in this area.
-By fostering a collaborative environment, the MI CoP generates insights into a multidisciplinary understanding of moral injury, paving the way for more effective interventions and supports for those experiencing its effects.
+In addition to exchanging information and expertise, the MI Research CoP explores timely and deep questions about the construct of moral injury and aims to generate new knowledge in this area.
+By fostering a collaborative environment, the MI Research CoP generates insights into a multidisciplinary understanding of moral injury, paving the way for more effective interventions and supports for those experiencing its effects.

-The Atlas Institute for Veterans and Families is the convenor of the MI CoP and provides essential support and coordination to ensure its smooth functioning and growth.
+The Atlas Institute for Veterans and Families is the convenor of the MI Research CoP and provides essential support and coordination to ensure its smooth functioning and growth.
 Our team enables communication between researchers and facilitates the sharing of knowledge, resources and research findings to drive the Canadian moral injury research community forward.

 Members and affiliations